If you are struggling to “close” your prospects and to get a reply from lead follow up emails – you are not alone.

 You may have “overloaded” them with details.

-When you re-engage dead leads this time around, focus in on one problem you believe that prospect has and how you can solve it.
+When you do lead follow up this time around, focus in on one problem you believe that prospect has and how you can solve it.

 2. Re-Engage with a New Contact